sweinreich/cadwiki_overleaf/README.md

 ### Examples
-To plot this, first copy that CSV file to the `data/` folder.
-Then, create a new file in the `fig/` folder in order to design the new figure.
-What follows is one example for making a plot, shown below.
-There are MANY more style options; see the manual (or StackOverflow) for more.
+To make a plot, first copy that CSV file to the `data/` folder.
+Then, create a new TeX file in the `fig/` folder in which to define the plot.
+What follows are examples for making line plots.
+Other 2D and 3D plots are described in the PGFPlots documentation.

 #### Single plot